Skip to main content

 The London Eye's height is one of a kind

-The London Eye's height of 135 meters (443 feet) equals 64 red telephone boxes stacked on each other.
+The London Eye's height of 135 metres (443 feet) equals 64 red telephone boxes stacked on each other.
 This also means that the London Eye has a huge circumference, which circles 7668 times a year, covering 2300 miles from London to Cairo.

 The inspiration behind the London Eye